 Since motorcycling is (in this case) a discretionary activity — don't do it.

 (OR of course, wear ample gear, and don't go too fast.
-This just isn't an option for everyone!
+I say this knowing — wearing gear and going slow isn't something most people are willing to do!
 Most people don't put on full suits and ALSO stay under 60 mph/100 km/h...)

 Reason 2: Emergency Services are Everywhere

 In cities with locked borders, curfews, or even full closures, police and emergency services are fully occupied trying to keep everyone at home.

 They've set up checkpoints at intersections, patrol major highways to make sure that only emergency traffic is proceeding, and are stopping people for any reason they want.

 In states with lockdowns like California, this means cops are patrolling the major highways.
 Do you really want to get pulled over and be given a ticket — and maybe face jail time — just for a joyride?

 On top of that, emergency services are already strained.
 Which means that if you have an emergency of your own you can't expect a reasonable response time.

 Reason 3: You could be doing something better with your time

 For motorcycle nuts, this may be blasphemy.
 What possible better thing could there be to do than to ride a motorcycle?

 In fact, I half expect people to just stop reading this article.
 How obsessed could I be with motorcycles if I'm recommending NOT riding them?